 - Finally, the tonnage of bakery surplus diverted to animal feed is subtracted from the figure calculated as this is not food waste.

 * It is assumed that 1 L is equivalent to 1 Kg where product content weights are listed as volumes.

 Food waste intensity figures

-In the annual report, we reported that less than 1% of food was wasted in our UK operations.
+In the annual report, we reported 0.5% of food was wasted in our UK operations.
 This figure represents our food waste per food sales by weight.
 The sales weight is measured using the same method for food waste: the number of units sold is multiplied by the same per unit weight used in the calculation described above.
 Note that in previous years this intensity was measured by number of units rather than by weight.